Dr Tan Hiok Hee

 - Melasma is often worsened after sun exposure, pregnancy and the use of oral contraceptives

-- More challenging to treat as recurrence after initial successful treatment is high
+- This skin pigmentation is more challenging to treat as recurrence after an initial round successful treatment is high

-- Best controlled with the regular use of sunscreens, sun avoidance and lightening creams
+- It is best controlled with regular use of sunscreens, sun avoidance and lightening creams

-- Other treatments include chemical peeling, intense pulsed light therapy and certain forms of laser therapy
+- Other treatments for melasma include chemical peeling, intense pulsed light therapy (IPL) and certain forms of laser therapy

-- A particular pigmentary disorder that affects mainly Asian women between the age of 30-50 years
+- Hori’s naevus is a particular pigmentary disorder that affects mainly Asian women between the age of 30-50 years

-- Appears as discrete brown to greyish spots over the upper cheeks and nasal bridge
+- It appears as a discrete brown to greyish spot over the upper cheeks and nasal bridge

 - This pigment is darker than the pigmentation seen in melasma